aman-godara/Projects/Spell_Checker/README.md

 Your code should also return the time taken by the code to perform method check(Str).
 ```

-Taken from **Data Structures and Algorithms in Java, Sixth Edition by Goodrich, Tamassia and  Goldwasser**.
+Modified after taking from **Data Structures and Algorithms in Java, Sixth Edition by Goodrich, Tamassia and  Goldwasser**.